comperiosearch/vagrant-elk-box-ansible/README.md

 ```

 ## Ansible provisioning
 Ansible is installed on the guest machine by the setup.sh bash script which is run as part of vagrant provisioning.
-Vagrant does actually have a "built-in" provisioner for ansible, but that is supposed to run on the host machine, and ansible does not run on windows making that option unavailable for a large amount of users.
+Vagrant does actually have a "built-in" provisioner for ansible, but it runs on the host machine, making that option unavailable on windows.
 Myself being one of the unfortunate we roll our own setup installing ansible on the guest machine.
-The last step in the provisioning script setup.sh is to run the playbook located at provisioning/playbook.yml.
+The last step in the provisioning script is running the playbook located at provisioning/playbook.yml.

 The code for the Ansible init script was heavily inspired by this blog http://akrabat.com/provisioning-with-ansible-within-the-vagrant-guest/